EwenMR/RT_assignment1/robot-sim/README.md

 ## Future Work

-In general this code can be built on.
+In general this code can be built on in many different sectors.

 - Additional functions could be made to increase clarity in the main program.
 - A faster route to new tokens could be made using different values for the speeds and times when driving and turning.